 The two tusks with the left tusk broken: The two tusks denote the two aspects of the human personality, wisdom and emotion.
 The right tusk represents wisdom and the left tusk represents emotion.
 The broken left tusk conveys the idea that one must always retain the good and throw away the bad.
 It is believed that the broken tusk served as a stylus which enabled Ganesha to write the epic Mahabharata for Sage Vyasa.
 The side with one tusk represents the spiritual reality and the side with the broken tusk represents the material reality.

-Small eyes: The small eyes of Ganesha signify that one must have single minded concentration and focus in anything one does.
+Small eyes: The small eyes of Ganesha signify that one must have single-minded concentration and focus on anything one does.

 The four arms: The four arms indicate that the Ganesha is omnipresent and omnipotent.
 The left side of the body symbolizes emotion and the right side symbolizes reason.

 The axe and the noose: Ganesha holds an axe in the upper left hand and a noose in the upper right hand.
 The axe signifies that, in order to attain spiritual perfection, one should cut worldly attachments and conquer emotions.
 It is also a symbol of analysis or disintegration.

 The noose or pasha in Ganesha's left hand is a gentle implement to capture all difficulties.
 The noose is a symbol of synthesis or reintegration.

 The axe and the noose together represent the two abilities of the human mind to understand material reality and hence turn towards spiritual reality.